Active Income vs Passive Income

 Potential Yearly Income Made

-Active income is generally more dependable, especially if it’s from a salaried or hourly job with a set number of weekly hours.
-Thus, it’s easier to predict your yearly income.
+Active income is generally more dependable and predictable, especially if it’s from a salaried or hourly job with a set number of weekly hours.
+However, the potential for active income often depends on how much time and effort you can dedicate.
+The ceiling for active income may also be capped by your line of work and industry standards.

 How These Are Taxed